JOEOFFME/Multi-Modal-Artificial-Intelligence-in-Healthcare/README.md

 - **Files:** `Mammography_processing.ipynb`, `Mammography_CNN.ipynb`
 - **Goal:** To build and train a Convolutional Neural Network (CNN) to classify breast cancer from mammography images.
 - **`Mammography_processing.ipynb`:** This notebook covers all necessary preprocessing steps for the image data, such as resizing, normalization, artifact removal, and data augmentation, to prepare a clean and robust dataset for the model.
-- **`Mammography_CNN.ipynb`:** This notebook implements the CNN model architecture (e.g., using TensorFlow/Keras).
-It details the model building, training, and evaluation process, concluding with performance metrics like accuracy, precision, and recall.
+- **`Mammography_CNN.ipynb`:** This notebook implements the CNN model architecture (using PyTorch).
+It details the model building, training, using transfer learning, and evaluation process, concluding with performance metrics like accuracy, precision, and recall.

 ### 2. WDBC (Tabular ML)
 - **Files:** `WDBC FULL PROCESSING 30.ipynb`, `WDBC_Processed.csv`